namespacelabs/nscloud-checkout-action/README.md

 This action is a specialized and optimized version of [`actions/checkout`](https://github.com/actions/checkout) for Namespace Runners.
 It expects to run in a Namespace Runner and it will fail for otherwise.
 It also expects that the _git mirror_ feature is enabled in the Namespace runner.

+This action uses [Namespace Cache Volumes](https://namespace.so/docs/concepts/storage) to store a mirror of your git repository, and uses it speed up the checkout process.

+> [!WARNING]
+> Git submodules are supported but are not cached at the moment.

 ## Usage

 Both Namespace Cache Volume and Git mirror must be enabled.
 Note the `-with-cache` suffix and `nscloud-git-mirror-5gb` below.